-These experiences stuck with young Anthony as his family to Galveston, Texas, in 1978.
+These experiences stuck with young Anthony as his family moved to Galveston, Texas in 1978.
 His father opened Russo’s Italian Restaurant, which quickly became a local favorite.
 Just like that, Anthony found a second home in the restaurant kitchen.
 By the age of 12, he was learning family recipes from relatives who flew in from Naples and Sicily each summer.
-Making pizza and squachatta (calzones) became a passion.
+Making pizza and scachatta (a stuffed pizza similar to a calzone) became a passion.

-Like his father, Chef Russo created a loyal, almost cult following.
+Like his father, Chef Anthony created a loyal, almost cult-like following.
 Nowhere else in Houston could people find authentic New York-style pizza.
-The family recipe for hand-tossed dough, the sauce made from freshly crushed California tomatoes, the imported Italian cheese blends, all of these little things made a big difference.
-Plus, Chef Russo was among the first in Houston to use a coal-fired brick oven.
+The family recipe for hand-tossed dough, sauce made from freshly crushed California tomatoes and imported Italian cheese blends harmonized to perfection.
+Always the pioneer, Chef Anthony was among the first in Houston to use a coal-fired brick oven.
 The bubbling of the crust, the flavors of a well-used oven, the preparation of pure ingredients — it was unrivaled, as it is today.